Terminology

 Summary of Terminology Relationships

-• Canvas allows workflow design for Specialized Workers, while Universal Worker Builder manages Universal Workers.
+- Canvas allows workflow design for AI Workflows, while AI Worker Builder manages AI Workers.

 Worker